fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Whether to configure local prometheus OTel pipeline for metrics
+Whether to configure local Prometheus OTel pipeline for metrics

 </dd>
 <dt>endpoint</dt>